reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 ```
 ![](is1.JPG)
 ![](klm.JPG)
-1. Complex instruction set computer (CISC) - single instruction will perform all operations (loading data, performing operations and storing in the memory), thats why its complex since it would increase the numbe of cycles per instruction
+1. Complex instruction set computer (CISC) - number of instructions are large
+- single instruction will perform all operations (loading data, performing operations and storing in the memory), thats why its complex since it would increase the numbe of cycles per instruction
+-  the instructions can be variable lengths, which increases the processing time.
+- In a CISC processor, each instruction performs so many actions that it takes several clock cycles to complete.
-2. Reduced instruction set computer (RISC) - divide the operations and allocate to different resources, which will increase the cost since were allocating alot more resources
+2. Reduced instruction set computer (RISC) - number of instructions are small
+- divide the operations and allocate to different resources, which will increase the cost since were allocating alot more resources
+- In a RISC processor, every instruction also has a fixed memory size, which makes them easier to decode and execute.
+- RISC-based machines execute one instruction per clock cycle
 3. Very long instruction word (VLIW) - processor recieves many instruction encoded
 ![](r8.JPG)